TianleJin/Gomoku/README.md

 # Gomoku
-An implementation of Gomoku on Python's console.
+An implementation of the game Gomoku on Python console.
+The game currently only supports single player mode against an inbuilt AI.
+The AI implements the minimax and alpha-beta pruning algorithm.